AutoJenny/blog/README.md

 [Add your license information here]

-## ⚠️ IMPORTANT NOTE ⚠️
+## ⚠️ IMPORTANT NOTES ⚠️

-**NO LOGIN FUNCTIONALITY SHOULD BE IMPLEMENTED**
+### No Authentication

 This blog is intentionally designed to operate WITHOUT any authentication or login system.
-Do not attempt to add or fix any login-related features.
-The application should remain publicly accessible without any user authentication.
+The application is publicly accessible and does not require any user authentication.
+The following features have been removed:

+- User accounts and login
+- User management
+- Password protection
+- Access control
+- Session management

+### No Database Management UI

+The database management interface has been removed.
+Database operations should be performed using command-line tools or direct database access.
+The following features are not available:

+- Database web interface
+- Online database management
+- User interface for database operations

+All database operations should be performed using:
+- Flask CLI commands
+- Direct database access
+- Migration scripts